tmaiello/herptest/README.md

 `runProjectPenalty(penalty_number, project_context)`
 Runs the penalty test identified by penalty_number and project_context, returning its value.

+`analyzeRunLog(location)`
+Analyzes the run.log returned from the VM, returning a string containing the values to add to the csv and the total score.

 ### Build Namespace
 The build namespace objects holds paths and build commands.
 It must provide the following interface: